 Favorite piece of gear?
 Bamboo poles!

-First Ski Memory: lessons with Frog and Toad.
+First Ski Memory: lessons with Frog and Toad

 Favorite Mountain: Highlands or Steamboat